-Emphasis: Medical Administrative Assistant Degree: Associate in Applied Science Total Credits: 93 Class Type: Lecture, Lab, Hybrid, Online
+Emphasis: Medical Administrative Assistant Degree: Associate in Applied Science

 PURPOSE: These degree programs prepare students with a broad business background, as well as provide specialized training in office skills.
-While students are accepted into the program each quarter, those who start in September find it easier to schedule their courses in the suggested sequences.
+While students are accepted into the program each guarter, those who start in September find it easier to schedule their courses in the suggested sequences.
 Prerequisites may include demonstrated proficiency in math, reading, English, and basic keyboarding skills.
 Upon completion, students will be prepared to compete for entry-level employment as office assistants, receptionists, and transcriptionists in general offices, legal offices, or medical offices.